ianrastall/text-utils/tutorials/asm/tutorial-asm-02.md

-# Chapter 2: Computer Architecture Fundamentals for Assembly Programmers
+# 2\.
+Computer Architecture Fundamentals for Assembly Programmers

 ## 2.1 The Critical Connection: Why Architecture Matters in Assembly